Flexberry/flexberry.github.io/pages/products/flexberry-winforms/development/fw_visualstudio-design-packages.en.md

 ![](/images/pages/products/flexberry-winforms/development/primer14.jpg)
 Here, moving through the package list, you can configure each library package.

-By clicking on the button `сохранить` saves the batches and selected in the pack list becomes current.
+When you press the button to save» «is the preservation of the batches and selected in the pack list becomes current.

 Data is stored in `Windows Registry`.